d6t/d6tflow/docs/source/tasks.rst

     TaskTrain().output().path # file where task output is saved

 You can change where data is saved using ``d6tflow.set_dir('data/')``.
 See advanced options for :doc:`Sharing Workflows and Outputs <../collaborate>`
+Global Data Path can be also changed by including the ``path`` parameter to the Workflow.

 Changing Task Output Formats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^